 Just like LotusBelle does:

-And if you’re not sure what it is that would make a customer loyal to you, create surveys and polls and find out what they love (and maybe don’t love) about your store.
+If you’re unsure what would make a customer loyal to you, create surveys and polls to find out what they love (and maybe don’t love) about your store.

 Product diversification is a solid eCommerce growth tactic because it can help to plug the gaps and sustain cash flow when certain products aren’t selling.
 And it does happen: one day — unexpectedly — the demand for your biggest-selling product drops.
 Then what?

-The more products you sell, the more you safeguard yourself against an economic disruption that could cause sales to plummet when a particular product suddenly stops being popular/needed.
+The more products you sell, the more you safeguard yourself against an economic disruption that could cause sales to plummet when a particular product suddenly stops being popular or needed.

 Take a look at your biggest competitors and see what it is that they’re selling and you’re not.